aayushbansal/PixelNet/experiments/demo/README.md

 rm demo_edges.tar.gz
 ```
 ### Note
-If you happen to evaluate on BSDS benchmarking dataset, you should do the standard non-maximum suppression (NMS) and edge thinning.
+You may want to do the standard non-maximum suppression (NMS) and edge thinning for the outputs.
+In the demo code, we haven't done any of these, but it is required for evaluation on benchmarks.
 We followed [HED](https://github.com/s9xie/hed), and used Piotr Dollar's [Structured Forest matlab toolbox](https://github.com/pdollar/edges).
 Thank you Saining!
 Thank you Piotr!